Treetop Adventure Golf learns that digital game-based training is an evolution not a revolution

 The team saw an opportunity to enhance their training – and that’s why they made the game-changing switch to digital game-based training.
 It has:

-For Treetop Adventure Golf’s Head of People Thom Hall and L&D Manager Lil Courageson the ability to programme their own training has been a real game changer.
-For general manager James Scott and team members Jamie and Shannon, the flexibility and bite-sized modules have changed the way they approach their Treetop training.
+For Treetop Adventure Golf’s Head of People Thom Hall and L&D Manager Lil Courageson the ability to program their own training has been a real game changer.
+For General Manager James Scott and team members Jamie and Shannon, the flexibility and bite-sized modules have changed the way they approach their Treetop training.

 Let’s find out how their Attensi gamified simulation training platform has given them newfound freedom within their hospitality training.